-I first learned of the muse through literary references, though "she" didn't start speaking to me (or at least I didn't begin to notice or hear) until my early to mid-20s.
+I first learned of the muse through literary references, though "she" did not start speaking to me (or at least I did not begin to notice or hear) until my early to mid-20s.
 At that time, her voice was more youthful and optimistic, full of new promise, and hinting at the rich and varied life of potential to come.
 Was she fooling me then?
-Or perhaps was she simply as young, dumb and innocent as I?
-Our work product together then was an expression and outlet for a rich fecundity of thought both buoyant and light, and characterized by an animate energy than was my right at so young an age...
+Or perhaps was she simply as young, dumb, and innocent as I?
+Our work product together then was an expression and outlet for a rich fecundity of thought both buoyant and light, and characterized by an animate energy that was my right at so young an age...
 Now, my muse is older, and seemingly more mature.
 Her attitude is still one of optimism, though she tempers this with an almost cold and naked inflammatory confession that she was never alive to begin with.
-All those years of warmth...that was simply me embracing myself in the mirror.
-Holding my hot mortal being to myself, while pretending there was two of me: myself, and my muse.
+All those years of warmth...that was simply me embracing myself in the mirror; holding my hot mortal being to myself, while pretending there were two of me: myself, and my muse.
 Now, I know there was never the muse, and it was always just me...
 And now I feel my end is coming soon.
 And for this reason, I no longer lie.
 The muse is nothing.
 Her impression is my own want of something more.
 Her inspiration, my vain expression of lasting substance and eternal life where there is none.
 My muse is a corpse.
 My own corpse.
 A recognition of death before I am dead.
 And a decision to live while there is still some time left to be alive.

 The Ghosts of Siberia

-These ghosts were suggested by the presence of graves I've discovered at and around various ghost towns in the Eastern Mojave Desert.
+These ghosts were suggested by the presence of graves I have discovered at and around various ghost towns in the Eastern Mojave Desert.
 Though Siberia ghost town does not have a proper graveyard, there are nevertheless a few stone monuments which appear to be graves, scattered here and there in the surrounding desert.
 These markers suggest the memory of people who once lived here, and who made this place home.
 These are the "ghosts" which haunt my thoughts whenever I come here alone.
 Remembered, in fact, by no one.

 The Great Indifference

 This concept is central to the entire story within this book.
-The Great Indifference is the book’s last destination, and someplace from which I’ve conspired an escape.
-That’s the somewhat hidden punchline of the story...that we can meet something in nature so awful as The Great Indifference and then carry on living good and meaningful lives without either denying or hiding from the fact of what we’ve not found, or making up stories to dispel and quiet our fears.
+The Great Indifference is the book’s last destination, and someplace from which I have conspired an escape.
+That is the somewhat hidden punchline of the story...that we can meet something in nature so awful as The Great Indifference and then carry on living good and meaningful lives without either denying or hiding from the fact of what we’ve not found, or making up stories to dispel and quiet our fears.
 The idea of encountering The Great Indifference is that when we go far enough alone into nature, we may discover a type of emptiness and void which is both awesome and unsettling.
 It is this vista of disinterest which I call The Great Indifference.
-It's a recognition of no love or caring in nature beyond what we find with one another, as well as with a few select species which have evolved to become our companions and friends.
-Other than with these, there are none who truly care if we live or die, thrive or suffer; or if we even find peace with the wholesale recognition of just how truly alone we really are...
+It is a recognition of no love or caring in nature beyond what we find with one another, as well as with a few select species which have evolved to become our companions and friends.
+Other than with these, there are none who truly care if we live or die, thrive or suffer; or if we even find peace with the wholesale recognition of just how truly alone, we really are...
 In short, , The Great Indifference is the recognition of a universe devoid of the wishful presence of a loving god—or any god—or any others, besides other members of our species or our pets, who might have some capacity to love and to care.
 The Great Indifference is a place utterly silent of evident meaning.
 It is also suggestive of our own capacity to create meaning by our own willful decisions and efforts.
 To reclaim some sense of meaning from the awful night.

 Another problem with the term The Great Indifference is the fact of us… We are part of this universe, and we are certainly not indifferent.
 In this way, the universe has indeed acquired the ability—through us—to become either interested or indifferent at least insofar as we, and other sentient species on earth like us, exist, and through the possible existence elsewhere in the universe of other forms of sentient life.
 In this way, the universe is clearly not indifferent.
-Yet, it seems that the vast infinitude of the universe does mostly match my original meaning of The Great Indifference, insofar as this term describes what I perceive—through my quite limited senses and cognition—to be an enormous vista of emptiness and uncaring, which serves as the backdrop and context for every aspect of our lives.
+Yet, it seems that the vast infinitude of the universe does mostly match my original meaning of The Great Indifference, insofar as this term describes what I perceive—through my quite limited sense and cognition—to be an enormous vista of emptiness and uncaring, which serves as the backdrop and context for every aspect of our lives.
 We avoid staring into this deep empty by way of our incessant busy living, punctuating our moments with innumerable distractions and entertainments.
-And in living this way, we fail to see what isn’t out there not loving or caring about us, in fact may not be capable of loving or caring about us, or even knowing that we are here.
+And in living this way, we fail to see what is not out there not loving or caring about us, in fact may not be capable of loving or caring about us, or even knowing that we are here.
 And by ignoring this great emptiness and void we then run the risk of perhaps attributing more to the universe than might be warranted; dreaming up fantasies of significance and eternities of joy for the good and damnation for the bad which the universe mutely implies are hardly real or even utterly false.
-So, I’ll stick with my term The Great Indifference.
-Partly because I can’t think of a better phrase, but really because it’s exactly what I’m trying to say.
+So, I will stick with my term The Great Indifference.
+Partly because I cannot think of a better phrase, but really because it’s exactly what I’m trying to say.

 The Soulless Beasts

-A class of animals—which includes myself—who wander the desert wastes beyond the pale memory of what once was alive and loving at and around Siberia ghost town, and other desert places like it.
+A class of animals—which include myself—who wander the desert wastes beyond the pale memory of what once was alive and loving at and around Siberia ghost town, and other desert places like it.
 The Soulless Beasts are strong, and full of the base energy and determination which characterizes nature in places where humans have forgot or never cared to love.
 The Soulless Beasts typically emerge at night—being most active in moonless dark—which fact hides their living, and camouflages their determination from any minds which might suspect something more to life than simply staying alive and getting our genes into the next generation.
-The Soulless Beasts display both purpose and meaning, of a sort, while trotting, crawling, slithering or flying along The Path of Wildness.
+The Soulless Beasts display both purpose and meaning, of a sort, while trotting, crawling, slithering, or flying along The Path of Wildness.
 I know what it is to move among their midst.
-I know when I’m with them alone what it is like to have no soul.
+I know when I am with them alone what it is like to have no soul.
 I remember that I too, have no soul.

 The Desert Killer

 Death stalks the desert lands at all times, though most particularly during the very hot and very cold seasons, when life can be either burned out of us from within or evaporated away in the shivering cold.
-In either case, the killer doesn't care about anything we might feel, or say, or do, or pretend while our living is slowly drawn out and away through either an excess or absence of temperature.
+In either case, the killer does not care about anything we might feel, or say, or do, or pretend while our living is slowly drawn out and away through either an excess or absence of temperature.
 Death then, is nearly always present and persistent in the desert.
 Death never cared nor cares.